Gemmayze St FOH Briefing

 Water is filled by their waiter - while you’re doing this please ask if there are any food allergies or vegetarians .
 If guests ask about the menu, please confidently explain to them verbally what they will be served, and tell them it will be delicious!.

 Section waiter/ess goes to kitchen and collects soup and bread for the first course.
-Typically the kitchen will be continuously plating each course, but you may need to ask in a loud voice for what you need. i.e “3 soups please.”
+Typically the kitchen will be continuously plating each course, but you may need to ask for what you need.
+There will be one person coordinating between you and the kitchen so tell them in a loud voice what you need - i.e “3 soups please".

 If guests are dining together and/or receive their first course around the same time, please wait for them to all finish before you clear their table and serve them the next course and their dessert at the same time - this helps us to provide a restaurant experience.
 Some guests will not want to do this and will want to eat quickly.
 If they ask, you can hurry them through.

-When soup is finished soups and spoons are cleared and taken to the scullery.
+When soup is finished ask guests if they would like like a break before their main.
+Then bowls and spoons are cleared and taken to the scullery.
 Please ask dishwashers where they would like plates scraped and stacked, and cutlery placed if you’re not sure.

 Section waiter/ess goes to kitchen and collects main course, same applies as the soup, you may need to ask for them.